Mustapha-Wasseja/mustapha-wasseja.github.io/_posts/2014-3-3-Hello-World.md

 published: true
 ---

+In this section I introduce some basic econometric concept for I use some empirical data for illustration.
 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)